 In today’s video, I am sharing a clip (and a recipe) from John Britt’s best-selling video Understanding Glazes.
 In this (much-condensed) clip, John shares his simple system for mixing up a color blend and tells us what to make of the results.
 Have a look and then mix up your own color blend and see what you get. – Jennifer Harnetty, editor.

 Having trouble watching the video?
-Please see our Video FAQ to troubleshoot.

 This clip was excerpted from Understanding Glazes: How to Test, Tweak, and Perfect Your Glazes, which is available in the Ceramic Arts Daily Bookstore!